 Your battery is not going to last long on a cold winter night.
 Take a spare and keep it in an inside pocket.
 When you battery dies, switch them and put the dying one in your pocket – you will recover half its life again by warming it up.

-Set your camera up on a tripod and program 30 seconds and press the shutter button.
+Find a good scene and a safe place to take a long exposure.
+Set your digital camera up on a tripod with its largest aperture and iso 1600.
+Then program 30 seconds and press the shutter button.
 Take it from there.
 Have a look at your settings; iso, aperture.
 Is your picture too dark? too light?

-I will see if it is too dark of too bright.
+I will see if the photo is too dark or too bright.
+It is important to use your histogram to check exposure rather than looking at the preview screen.
 Then when I have adjusted the composition and exposure I do the maths.
 1 minute at 1600 = 2 minutes at 800 = 4 minutes at 400 = 8 minutes at 200 = 16 minutes at 100 0 32 minutes at 50.
-So if I want a super quality image with 50 iso I will need to expose for 32 minutes.
-Next question is, what do I do for the next 32 minutes?
+So if I want a high quality image with 100 iso I will need to expose for 16 minutes.
+Next question is, what do I do for the next 16 minutes?